 Carpet beetles are small flying insect that lives and breeds in textiles mainly carpets but they can also turn their attention to other fabrics like clothes and upholstery.
 Carpets are their favorite food source as dust, debris, dead skin cells, any tiny traces of food, and pet hair provide them with a never-ending and succulent diet.

 They also enjoy munching on wool carpet fibers and so it can be easy to see the evidence of their meals or you may have noticed the thin white shed larval and pupal skins which are another telltale sign.

 Carpet beetles shed their skins – this is what they look like (image source: entomology.ca.uky.edu)

 The lifecycle of a carpet beetle is relatively rapid.
 They can lay more than 100 eggs in one go and they lay eggs continuously.
 These eggs will take anywhere between ten days and a month to hatch, hence the need to repeat the process of de-infestation at least once a week for several weeks to ensure you catch any yet-to-hatch.

 Carpet beetle trap will help to catch the adults

 How to get rid of carpet beetles

-This is a targeted process which you can carry out yourself but it will need to be repeated regularly as the larvae hatch otherwise the infestation will just continue.
+This is a targeted process that you can carry out yourself but it will need to be repeated regularly as the larvae hatch otherwise the infestation will just continue.
 Perseverance is key!

 - Start by vacuuming the carpet thoroughly – use a fine nozzle to hoover all around the edge of the carpet where it meets the skirting board as this is where the adult beetles like to lay their eggs.
 Vacuuming can remove most of the beetles and larvae but is not sufficient on its own.
 Change the bag after you have finished and throw it away.
 If the infestation is confined to one room, it can be useful to use a separate vacuum for this area.
 The old-fashioned style with a bag is best because you can discard the bag when you have finished